CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/variables/set-variable/set-variable-block.md

 If the Set Variable block is used to set a [Variable][Variable Property] that is already initialised and has a [Value][Value Property], the [Variable][Variable Property] will be overwritten with the new [Value][Value Property] when the block is run.

 A property of a [Variable][Variable Property] can also be overwritten, instead of the whole object.
-This is shown in the example above, [Updating a Variable Property][]
+This is shown in the example above, [Overwriting a Variable Property][]

 ### Variable Scope